 - The scrub brushes will turn off and the scrub deck will raise to the up position - The solution flow will be stopped - The first time that this switch is pressed, the vacuum/squeegee system will NOT be turned off.
 This is so that any remaining water may be picked up without having to turn the vacuum back on.
-If this switch is pressed a second time (pressed after the scrub system has been turned off) the squeegee will raise and the vacuum will shut of after a 10 second delay. - The travel speed limit will return to the transport speed setting.
+If this switch is pressed a second time (pressed after the scrub system has been turned off) the squeegee will raise and the vacuum will shut of after a 10 second delay. - The travel speed limit will return to the transport speed setting - The scrub off indicator will be green if the scrub system is off and ready to be activated.
+The indicator will be off if the scrub system has been activated.
+If the scrub system has been turned off and the scrub deck is not up yet, or if the scrub deck is up and there is no weight on the seat, the indicator will be red.
+If there is a fault in the scrub system this indicator will flash red.

-Scrub Pressure Decrease Switch (D) - If the scrub system is off, pressing this switch will cause the following to occur:
+Scrub Pressure Decrease Switch (D) If the scrub system is off, pressing this switch will cause the following to occur: